-- · Overnight camping will not be permitted due to the small size of the Park and the need to protect its significance to the community. - .
-Dog walking will not be permitted in order to protect the fauna and fauna habitat of the Park and the surrounding IESCA. - Access for hang gliding will not be permitted in the Summit Park.
-Hang gliding is not permitted over the surrounding areas of the IESCA.
+- Overnight camping will not be permitted due to the small size of the Park and the need to protect its significance to the community. - Access for hang gliding will not be permitted in the Summit Park.
+Hang gliding is not permitted over the surrounding areas of the IESCA. - •